samtechie/minimal-personal-site/_posts/2020-02-14-concurrent-isolated-processes.md

 Side note: The `observer` tool is a great a way to visualize what's happening in the Erlang VM.
-You will begin to appreciate that the concept that the VM is an mini operating system for your code with multiple cooperating processes.
-Your can find more information in the [ Observer's User Guide](http://erlang.org/doc/apps/observer/observer_ug.html){:target="_blank"}.
+You will begin to appreciate the concept that the VM is a mini operating system for your code with multiple cooperating processes.
+You can find more information in the [ Observer's User Guide](http://erlang.org/doc/apps/observer/observer_ug.html){:target="_blank"}.